 Our tour starts at the west end of Scenic Byway 12 at US89, 7 miles south of Panguich.

-Drive up Scenic Byway 12 to experience the colorful ride up Red Canyon and through its tunnels, see the awesome views and hoodoos in Bryce Canyon National Park, view the colors and sedimentary pipes of Kodachrome Basin State Park, climb onto the Aquarius plateau on top of the Grand Staircase inside the Grand Staircase Escalante National Monument, drive up the mountain past
+Drive up Scenic Byway 12 to experience the colorful ride up Red Canyon and through its tunnels, see the awesome views and hoodoos in Bryce Canyon National Park, view the colors and sedimentary pipes of Kodachrome Basin State Park, drive up the mountain past

-Digress with a side trip down historic Burr Trail with outstanding scenery, through Long Canyon and down the Waterpocket Fold switchbacks to the junction with Notom-Bullfrog Road.
-Turn around and climb the switchbacks to return to U12, or go north on Notom-Bullfrog Road to Scenic Byway U24, and west through Capitol Reef National Park to the eastern end of Scenic Byway 12 at Torrey.
-The Burr Trail continues to U279 north of Bullfrog.
+Digress with a side trip down the historic Burr Trail with outstanding scenery, through Long Canyon and down the Waterpocket Fold switchbacks to the junction with Notom-Bullfrog Road.
+Turn around and climb the switchbacks to return to SB12, or go north on Notom-Bullfrog Road to Scenic Byway 24, and west through Capitol Reef National Park to the eastern end of Scenic Byway 12 at Torrey.
+The Burr Trail continues to U279.

-The Photo Gallery for previewing photos is followed by a menu of Auto-shows with a QuickTour of one photo from each of the seven sections, an auto-show of each of the seven sections, and one of all Scenic Byway 12 photos.
+The Photo Gallery for previewing photos is followed by a menu of Auto-shows with View all photos, a QuickTour with one photo from each of the seven sections, and auto-shows of each of the seven sections.
 The Central Utah Map shows Scenic Byway 12 winding through mountainous south-central Utah between US89 at its western end and Scenic Byway U24 at Torrey on the eastern end.